-Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week.
-In addition, students can log-in for all scheduled online lectures or review sessions but these sessions will also be available as recordings.
+Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials every Monday morning with a recommended frequency of at least 3 times per week.
+In addition, students can log-in for all scheduled online lectures or review sessions but these sessions will also be available as recordings.]